 All of these tried-and-true actives work to treat specific skin care concerns and conditions and improve overall complexion.

 Take hyaluronic acid, for example.
-Hyaluronic acid has many benefits to it, but, when it comes to skin, this ingredient helps to nourish and hydrate the skin all while improving skin elasticity.
+Hyaluronic acid has many benefits, but, when it comes to skin, this ingredient helps to nourish and hydrate the skin all while improving skin elasticity.
 This makes it a perfect ingredient for dry skin types and those struggling to combat fine lines and wrinkles.
 Click here for more information.

 The Order of Listed Ingredients Matters